tiwahusoftware/tiwahusoftware.github.io/apps/live-music-access/index.md

 [![Live Music Access](/img/store-lma-legacy-252x252.png#right)][link-store-lma-legacy]

-If you are still running Windows Phone 8, [use this version instead][link-store-lma-legacy].
+If you are still running Windows Phone 8, [use this version][link-store-lma-legacy] instead of [Llama Music](../llama-music/index.md).

 ## Reviews